 Finally, housing-first initiatives benefit both the individual children and families receiving stable housing but also benefit society at large.
 Children born into families that are in stable housing are more emotionally and behaviorally capable at entrance to kindergarten and less likely to require special education or shelter interventions.
 The cost of eviction and homelessness to the City of Columbus, alone, is $13M to $30M per year due to lost taxes and shelter.

 Although we have much to learn, the housing vaccine protects children in multiple ways for long periods and benefits both those children and society.
-It is one of the important reasons that Nationwide Children’s Hospital partners with Community Development for All People, United Way of Central Ohio, the Mayor’s Office of Development, and others, to increase the availability of homes and rental properties for South Side families.
-Click here to learn more about our Healthy Neighborhoods Healthy Families program.
+It is one of the important reasons that Nationwide Children’s Hospital partners with Healthy Homes, Community Development for All People, United Way of Central Ohio and the City of Columbus, and others, to increase the availability of homes and rental properties for South Side families.

 Browse by Author